 Juvenile Justice Collaborative

-SCY convenes youth service providers and government stakeholders in Cook County and oversees the development and implementation of a care coordination model for justice-involved youth.
+SCY convenes youth service providers and government partners in Cook County and oversees the implementation of a care coordination model for justice-involved youth, the Juvenile Justice Collaborative (JJC) The JJC model is built on an extensive body of research regarding the most promising strategies to interrupt the trajectory of youth violence.

 The mission of the Juvenile Justice Collaborative (JJC) is to minimize further involvement of arrested youth in the justice system and reduce racial disparities by facilitating and coordinating access to comprehensive support services that meet adolescents’ developmental needs.
 We are committed to youth and their families because youth are our community’s most valuable resource.